Why should we pay attention to typography?

 What does it mean?

-Remember the visual presentation of text and images of text should have a contrast ratio of at least 4.5:1 on AA level (minimum) and of at least 7:1 on AAA level (enhanced).
+Remember that the visual presentation of text and images of text should have a contrast ratio of at least 4.5:1 on AA level (minimum) and of at least 7:1 on AAA level (enhanced).
 If you would like to use different colours than black/other dark/other bright/ white, I encourage you to check the contrast ratio of your colour combinations first.
 Here is a link to a free tool to check colour contrast.

 For this requirement exist of course exceptions: